-Optimising files prior to the production of a digital publication is essential to maintain the best quality and achieve a great performing digital publication across all the platforms.
-Here we cover file requirements, optimal file settings and other acceptable file types for use in the publishing system.
+If necessary, we recommed optimising your files to achieve the best performance across all platforms.
+Here we cover file requirements, optimal file settings and acceptable file types for use in YUDU Publisher.

 For more on specs, see Further Specifications/Device Requirements

 Please upload your publication as a single PDF file with the following settings:

 - All pages in a single PDF file, with the pages in order

 - 300 DPI (or greater)

 - Cropped to exact art size (please remove cropmarks/bleed)

 - Embedded fonts (not subset, please avoid CID Type H encoded fonts)